hx2A/py5website/reference/py5shape_stroke_weight.rst

 Description
 ===========

-Sets the width of the stroke used for lines, and points in a ``Py5Shape`` object.
+Sets the width of the stroke used for lines and points in a ``Py5Shape`` object.
 All widths are set in units of pixels.

 This method can only be used within a :doc:`py5shape_begin_shape` and :doc:`py5shape_end_shape` pair.